Updated On : May 20, 2023

 Statements are denoted by small letters such as p, q, r, etc.

-Here, more than one statement is joined by using words like "or", "and", etc. When two or more statements are joined to form a compound statement, each of the statements is called a component statement.
+Here, more than one statement is joined by words like "or", "and", etc. When two or more statements are joined to form a compound statement, each statement is called a component statement.
 If the statements "p" and "q" are joined to produce a compound statement, then the component statements are p and q, respectively.

-There are some words or phrases that have a special place in mathematical reasoning.
+Some words or phrases have a special place in mathematical reasoning.
 Some of these words are – And, Or, etc. These words are also called connectives.
-Each of them has a special role.
+Each of them has a unique role.

 The rules regarding the word “And” in mathematical reasoning are -

-Also, in some cases, "and" is not used to connect sentences.
+Also, sometimes, "and" is not used to connect sentences.
 It cannot be termed as a connective.

 The rules regarding the word “Or” in mathematical reasoning are -

-There are several implications that are found in mathematical reasoning.
+Several implications are found in mathematical reasoning.
 Some of these include – "if and only if", "if-then", "only if".
 Each makes a statement different when added to it.

 In the case of "if-then", the statement becomes – if p then q

-Now, you can deduce that if p is true, then q must also be true.
+Now, you can deduce that if p is true, q must also be true.
 But, there is no explanation given if p is false.
-Thus, if p is false, it has no effect on q.
+Thus, if p is false, it does not affect q.

-A code is basically a system of signals.
-Coding is essentially a method of sending and receiving messages in a form that cannot be intercepted by others.
+A code is a system of signals.
+Coding is essentially a method of sending and receiving messages in a form that others cannot intercept.
 It makes the information more secure.

 The odd man out is a relatively easy concept.
 You will be given a group of items, and all you have to do is pick the one which is the most dissimilar.
 Remember to take a close look and not rush before answering.

 In this section, you have to conclude the relationship asked.
-But, it will not be presented in an easy way.
-The relation provided will be convoluted, and you have to think carefully before reaching a conclusion.
-You might have to go through several small relationships to come to the last one.
+But, it will not be presented quickly.
+The relation will be convoluted, and you must think carefully before concluding.
+You might have to go through several small relationships to reach the last one.

-A syllogism is a form of a logical and valid argument, which applies deductive reasoning.
-By considering two more ideas or assumptions, you can reach a specific conclusion.
+A syllogism is a form of a logical and valid argument which applies deductive reasoning.
+You can reach a specific conclusion by considering two more ideas or assumptions.

 Q) State whether the “Or” used in the following statements is “exclusive “or” inclusive.
 Give reasons for your answer.